 Activity breaks are another great option, and again there are plenty of facilities for disabled travellers.
 Wheels for All offers adapted cycles at many centres including Cumbria, Sheffield and Northumberland, while fishermen can spend a lazy day on the water courtesy of Wheelyboats, which offer independent boating for wheelchair users at locations from Redruth to Ripon.
 For families, the spectacular aquarium at The Deep in Hull is ideal for those with sensory needs; particularly on a ‘Quiet day’ when lighting and sound levels are adjusted, BSL-signed presentations are available through the day and there are multi-sensory and interactive experiences.

 Whatever your level of access needs, there is an organisation that can help ensure you have a safe, fun and enjoyable holiday.
-Holidays for All is a group of accessible holiday providers for those with higher needs.
-Revitalise can provide short-break and respite care at their centres in Southport, Essex and Southampton, and a warm welcome is guaranteed for visually impaired guests and their guide dogs at Vision Hotels.
+Revitalise can provide short-break and respite care at their centres in Southport, Essex and Southampton.
 The Calvert Trust offers outdoor adventure holidays in Exmoor, Kielder and the Lakes, while the waterways of Essex, Herts and London can be explored on a holiday boat from CanalAbilty.
 All boats are specially adapted with lifts and other facilities to cater for people of all abilities.

-VisitEngland’s National Accessible Scheme (NAS) highlights accommodation providers who have improved their accessibility.
-This means recognising hotels that have introduced grab rails or large-print menus – meaning that if you need a little extra support, or have let your glasses at home, providers have kept your needs in mind!
+Confidence to book VisitEngland’s National Accessible Scheme (NAS) highlights accommodation providers who have improved their accessibility.
+This means recognising accommodation that has introduced grab rails or large-print menus – meaning that if you need a little extra support, or have let your glasses at home, providers have kept your needs in mind!

-The VisitEngland Access for All Award winners booklet lists the businesses that have excelled in providing access for all visitors, and particularly people with impairments and other physical and sensory access needs.
+The VisitEngland Inclusive Tourism Award winners booklet lists the businesses that have excelled in providing access for all visitors, and particularly people with impairments and other physical and sensory access needs.

 Euan’s Guide features disabled access reviews written by disabled people and their families, friends and carers.
 Search for places with great disabled access and submit your own reviews of places that you have visited.